Liane Lang

 Working with silicone in her previous occupation as an animator has played a key role in Liane’s practice.
 Using props such as contemporary casts of body parts, she mischievously creates interventions within historical contexts, questioning the value of the original.

 This unframed work is one of a series of photographic limited editions printed on archival paper, made by the artist during time spent working in the Derbyshire countryside.
 Anchor Church is the name given to historical complex of caves, rather than a singular church, which date back to the 1600’s.
-Although naturally formed, they have since been intervened with, creating rudimentary door and window-like holes.
-As with many of Liane’s works there is a playfully performative aspect to these images.
-Part of a human figure can be seen interacting with its ancient surroundings - but in this case, the viewer is left to consider whether they are hiding from - or hanging on to - the past.

 Please note that the paper size includes a white border as pictured.